tyknkd/news-analyzer/README.md

 docker compose up
 ```
 5. In a web browser, open [http://localhost:8888](http://localhost:8080)
-6. Optional: View Grafana monitoring dashboard at [http://localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1](http://localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1) (Note: The Grafana username is `admin` and the password is as set in the environment setup above.)
+6. Optional: View Grafana monitoring dashboard at [localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1](http://localhost:3000/d/cdk5654bbrvnkf/news-analyzer-dashboard?orgId=1) (Note: The Grafana username is `admin` and the password is as set in the environment setup above.)
 7. To stop all containers, press `CTRL+C` in the bash shell from which it was started.

-### B. Separate Microservices Setup
+### B. Run Microservices from Separate Terminals Setup
 1. Perform preliminary environment setup above.
 2. Install [Java 17](https://openjdk.org/)
 3. Install [Spark 3.3.2 (Scala 2.13 version)](https://archive.apache.org/dist/spark/spark-3.3.2/spark-3.3.2-bin-hadoop3-scala2.13.tgz)